RubyGraph1c/RubyGraph1c/README.md

 Hi everyone, I'm Lucinda! 👋 Recent CodeClan graduate and Glasgow based Junior Full Stack Developer.
 I'm interested in Web and Game Development.

-- 🔭 I’m currently working on a Spring/React news app.
+- 🔭 I’m currently studying Game Design and Production at Abertay University.
-- 👯 I’m currently looking for a Jnr Dev role.
-- 📫 How to reach me: lucindashalework@gmail.com
+- 📫 How to reach me: lucindamakesgames@outlook.com
 - 😄 Pronouns: She/her.
-- ⚡ Fun fact: I'm also a professional singer.
+- ⚡ Fun fact: I'm also a singer.

 I have experience in the following:
 Languages - Java, JavaScript, Python3, HTML5, CSS, SQL.